-Covid positive newborn admitted to PIMS
+COVID positive newborn admitted to PIMS

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: A new-born baby, who contracted coronavirus from his mother after birth, is admitted at the Pakistan Institute of Medical Sciences (PIMS).
+ISLAMABAD: A new-born baby, who contracted coronavirus from his mother after birth, is admitted at the PIMS.
 The child, who is just seven days old, is on oxygen; the mother is stable and not hospitalized.
 With the number of Covid-19 cases on the rise, PIMS is fast running out of capacity to accommodate patients.
-As many as 123 COVID positive patients are currently admitted at the hospital, dependent on oxygen, while another 50 patients are under treatment.